 - Once the leaseholder applies a write to its Raft log, it sends an commit acknowledgment to the gateway node's

 DistSender, which was waiting for this signal (having already received the provisional acknowledgment from the leaseholder's evaluator).

 - The gateway node's

 DistSenderaggregates commit acknowledgments from all of the write operations in the

 BatchRequest, as well as any values from read operations that should be returned to the client.

-- It checks the timestamp cache of the range where the first write occurred to see if its timestamp got pushed forward.
-If it did, the transaction performs a read refresh to see if any values it needed have been changed.
+- If the transaction's timestamp was moved, the transaction performs a read refresh to see if any values it needed have been changed.
 If the read refresh is successful, the transaction can commit at the pushed timestamp.
 If the read refresh fails, the transaction must be restarted.

 - If the transaction is in an